plantanapp/documentation/docs/Roles.md

 ### `Admin`

-It's indented for users that need to manage the application setting and can also manage users in the Built-In roles.
+It's intended for users that need to manage the application settings and can also manage users in the Built-In roles.
 People in this role are involved in the development of the application.
 This role can't be edited or deleted.

 ### `Citizen Developers`